conan-io/conan-center-index/docs/adding_packages/conanfile_attributes.md

  ### Removing from `package_id`

- By default, option are include in the calculation for the `package_id` ([docs](https://docs.conan.io/en/latest/reference/conanfile/methods.html#package-id)).
+ By default, options are included in the calculation for the `package_id` ([docs](https://docs.conan.io/en/latest/reference/conanfile/methods.html#package-id)).
- For options which do not impact the generated packages, for instance adding a `#define` for a package should be deleted.
+ Options which do not impact the generated packages should be deleted, for instance adding a `#define` for a package.

  ```python
 def package_id(self):